Dog keeping laws and regulations in Japan

 Get your dog vaccinated and receive the injection certificate "注射済票".

-The vaccination is required once a year during the period between April and June.
-Local government conducts the immunization at designated places such as public facilities and gardens.
-The fee is 3650 JPY (3100 JPY for injection + 550 JPY for the certificate), as of May 2020.
+The vaccination is required once a year between April and June.
+Local government conducts immunizations at designated locations such as public facilities and parks.
+The fee is 3,650 JPY, which includes 3,100 JPY for the injection and an additional amount for the certificate.
+(As of May 2025)

-The owners who have registered their dogs are usually supposed to receive the information by mail.
-Also, the schedule will be announced through a leaflet or website.
+The owners who register their dogs are typically informed by mail.
+Additionally, the schedule will be announced via a leaflet or on the website.

 In the case you missed the scheduled days, go to a veterinary hospital to get the injection.
 The fee may vary depending on the hospital.